 “You ever consider that maybe you not supposed to ‘fit’?
 People who make history rarely do.”

-The moment I started this book, I couldn’t help but have The Hate U give feels because of the issue it is talking about and the people its representing.
-Just like The Hate U Give, Dear Martin dives deep into racism and has Black American rep. But while The Hate U Give is about a black teen who saw her best friend got shoot by a cop just because of a hair brush and speak up for him, Dear Martin, on the other hand, is about a black teen who experienced himself being arrested by a cop just because he’s helping his girl friend and then eventually be the victim of a cop for a much serious case.
+Reading this book, I couldn’t help but remember The Hate U give because of the issue it tackles and the people its representing.
+Just like The Hate U Give, Dear Martin dives deep into racism but while The Hate U Give is about a Black teen who saw her best friend got shot by a cop and speak up for him, Dear Martin, on the other hand, is about a Black teen who experienced being arrested himself and then eventually be the victim of a cop for a different and much heavier case.

-There are deep and thoughtful discussions and debates about inequality and racism, especially between whites and blacks in America.
+There are deep and thoughtful discussions and debates about inequality and racism in America.
 Thoughts about inequality was also shown from the point of views of both the privileged and the marginalized and I think that’s a great way of making people realize things.
 Some people think that things are equal but that’s only because they’re on the side of the majority.
 But what if they’ll see things from the side of the minority?
 This book tries to answer this and the opposite question.
 And that’s what made me fall in love with this book hard.
 It doesn’t speak.
-It yells for the privileged people at the back to hear what the reality is.
+It yells for the privileged people at the back to open their eyes to reality.

-The characters give perfect portrayal of the people in real life.
-There are these privileged teenagers who see things as equal because they are seeing things through their rose-tainted lenses, a black man who’s guiding a black teen deal with all his frustrations especially with regard to race because he’d been there once, a white teen girl who knows the reality and stands for the minority, a black teen whose friends with whites and is not comfortable being with other blacks except for his best friend and then there’s this black teen who doesn’t know how to deal and live in this world where people are being valued, being judged just by the color of their skin while he feels that people around him doesn’t care about the same thing the way he do.
+The characters give perfect portrayal of people in real life.
+There are these privileged teenagers who see things as equal because they are seeing things through their rose-tainted lenses, a Black man who’s guiding a Black teen deal with all his frustrations because he’d been there once, a white teen who is aware of the reality and stands as an ally for the minority, a Black teen whose friends with white people and is not comfortable being with other Black people, and then there is this Black teenager, our main character, who doesn’t know how to deal and live in this world where people are being valued and being judged by the color of their skin while he feels that people around him doesn’t care about the same thing the way he does.
 These are characters you’ll not only see in this book but also encounter in real life.
-And that’s just another reason why I love this so much.

-No matter how serious the topic this book is talking about, it still managed to be so entertaining.
-I love the humor, the wit, and the lightness of this book.
-Despite that this is a story of a black teen dealing with the serious issue of racism, Nic Stone balanced it with lightness, by still focusing on the main character’s life as a teenager.
+No matter how serious the topic this book is tackling, it still managed to be so entertaining.
+I love the humor, the wit, and the lightness in this book.
+Despite that this is a story of a Black teen dealing with the heavy issue of racism, Nic Stone balanced it with lightness by still focusing on the main character’s life as a teenager.
 It shows high school life, how teens deal with peer pressure, studies, friendship and love.

-And I have to mention that I really really loved Justyce and SJ’s relationship as well as Justyce and Manny’s friendship and Doc and Jus’ teacher-student relationship.
+I really really loved Justyce and SJ’s relationship, as well as Justyce and Manny’s friendship, and Doc and Jus’ teacher-student relationship.
 SJ and Jus’ relationship made me remember how good it feels to fall in love – especially in high school where things are awkward and strange and beautiful at the same time – while Jus’ and Manny’s friendship made me think of how good it is to have real friends in life and just how thankful I am to have them.
-And doc and Jus’ relationship reminds me of how good it is to have a teacher who you treat as a second parent and treats you like his/her child.
-I guess, most of us had a teacher like that at least once in our grade school or high school life.
+And doc and Jus’ relationship reminds me of how good it is to have a teacher who you treat as a second parent and treats you like their child.

 Doc: Morning, peeps.